Quick summary: is sending money via your credit card a good idea?

-Our final say would be that while wiring money from your credit card can certainly be an effective way of sending money rapidly to someone around the world or to borrow a small sum of cash as a cash advance for yourself, it may not always be the best option.
+Our opinion would be that while wiring money from your credit card can certainly be an effective way of sending money rapidly to someone around the world or to borrow a small sum of cash as a cash advance for yourself, it may not always be the best option.

 Wiring money from your credit card to your own bank account is known as a cash advance.
 Some people may choose to do this if you are looking to borrow a small sum of cash, to pay off an overdraft, or if you need to make a payment but don’t have the funds immediately available in your account.